 If the topic that you want to display is a subtopic, you should use the last form since it minimizes the chance that Igor will find another help file with the same subtopic name.
-Also, you must choose descriptive topic and subtopic names to minimize the chance of a conflict between two help files.
+Also, you must

 Note that once you reference a help topic or subtopic from your executable code, you must be careful to avoid changing the name of the topic or subtopic.